-Quarter ended December 31, 2014
+Quarter ended December 31, 2015

-"Santander UK holds frozen savings and current accounts for three customers resident in the U.K. who are currently designated by the U.S. for terrorism.
-The accounts held by each customer were blocked after the customer's designation and remained blocked and dormant throughout 2014.
-No revenue has been generated by Santander UK on these accounts.
-The bank account held for one of these customers was closed in the fourth quarter of 2014.
+"Santander UK plc ("Santander UK") holds frozen savings accounts and one current account for two customers resident in the United Kingdom ("U.K.") who are currently designated by the

+United States ("U.S.") for terrorism.
+The accounts held by each customer were blocked after the customer's designation and have remained blocked and dormant throughout 2015.
+Revenue generated by Santander UK on these accounts is negligible.

-An Iranian national, resident in the U.K., who is currently designated by the U.S. under the Iranian Financial Sanctions Regulations and the Weapons of Mass Destruction Proliferators Sanctions Regulations ("NPWMD sanctions program"), holds a mortgage with Santander UK that was issued prior to any such designation.
-No further drawdown has been made (or would be permitted) under this mortgage although Santander UK continues to receive repayment installments.
-In 2014, total revenue in connection with the mortgage was approximately £2,580 and net profits were negligible relative to the overall profits of Santander UK.
-The same Iranian national also holds two investment accounts with Santander Asset Management UK Limited.
-The accounts have remained frozen during 2014.
+An Iranian national, resident in the U.K., who is currently designated by the U.S. under the Iranian Financial Sanctions Regulations and the Weapons of Mass Destruction Proliferators Sanctions Regulations ("NPWMD"), holds a mortgage with Santander UK that was issued prior to any such designation.
+No further drawdown has been made (or would be allowed) under this mortgage although Santander UK continues to receive repayment installments.
+In 2015, total revenue in connection with the mortgage was approximately £3,876 while net profits were negligible relative to the overall profits of Santander UK.
+Santander UK does not intend to enter into any new relationships with this customer, and any disbursements will only be made in accordance with applicable sanctions.
+The same Iranian national also holds two investment accounts with Santander ISA Managers Limited.
+The funds within both accounts are invested in the same portfolio fund.
+The accounts have remained frozen during 2015.
 The investment returns are being automatically reinvested, and no disbursements have been made to the customer.
-Total revenue for the Santander Group in connection with the investment accounts was £250 and net profits in 2014 were negligible relative to the overall profits of Banco Santander, S.A.
+Total revenue for the Santander group in connection with the investment accounts was approximately £188 while net profits in 2015 were negligible relative to the overall profits of Banco Santander, S.A.